pmem/pmdk/index.md

 #### pmempool

-The **pmempool** is a management tool for Persistent Memory pool files created by the **NVML** libraries.
-It may be useful for system administrators as well as for software developers for troubleshooting and debugging purposes.
+**pmempool** is a management tool for persistent memory pool files created by the NVM libraries.
+It may be useful for system administrators as well as for software developers for troubleshooting and debugging.

 See the [pmempool page](pmempool) for available commands and documentation.